fbpx

 Tel: 0508 87 33 22

-These photos represent severe weather’s impact on trees and power lines in the Waipā region.
-Extreme weather conditions highlight the importance of maintaining your trees as it reduces potential damage to power lines.
+These photos represent weather impact on trees and power lines in our region which show the importance of maintaining your trees to reduce potential damage to power lines.